tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 # APSExternalProtocolExtender

 This is an OSGi bundle that makes use of the OSGi extender pattern.
-It listens to services being registered and unregistered and if the services bundles _MANIFEST.MF_ contains ”APS-Externalizable: true” the service is made externally available.
-If the _MANIFEST.MF_ contains ”APS-Externalizable: false” however making the service externally available is forbidden.
+It listens to services being registered and unregistered and if the services bundles _MANIFEST.MF_ contains `APS-Externalizable: true` the service is made externally available.
+If the _MANIFEST.MF_ contains `APS-Externalizable: false` however making the service externally available is forbidden.
 A specific service can also be registered containing an _aps-externalizable_ property with value _true_ to be externalizable.
 This overrides any other specification.

 The exernal protocol extender also provides a configuration where services can be specified with their fully qualified name to be made externally available.
 If a bundle however have specifically specified false for the above manifest entry then the config entry will be ignored.

-So, what is meant by ”made externally available” ?
+So, what is meant by _made externally available_ ?
 Well what this bundle does is to analyze with reflection all services that are in one way or the other specified as being externalizable (manifest or config) and for all callable methods of the service an _APSExternallyCallable_ object will be created and saved locally with the service name. _APSExternallyCallable_ extends _java.util.concurrent.Callable_, and adds the possibility to add parameters to calls and also provides meta data for the service method, and the bundle it belongs to.
 There is also an _APSRESTCallable_ that extends _APSExternallyCallable_ and also takes an http method and maps that to a appropriate service method.

 ## The overall structure